 The City of North Charleston had previously entered into a memorandum of understanding with the Noisette Company, LLC in an effort to revitalize property acquired in the former Navy Base area into a model for sustainable living through economic development and community enrichment.
 Various public development activities included street improvements, landscaping and beautification, utility system and drainage improvements, public park and amenity improvements as well as improved facilities for police, fire and other public services.
 However, the viability of the Noisette redevelopment project came into question due to the financial support of the project and the ongoing debate surrounding how best to serve the cargo expected from the \$600 million S.C.
 State Ports Authority terminal under construction on the former Navy base.
 In December 2010, the S.C.
 Department of Commerce, through its division known as the S.C.
 Division of Public Railways (later its name was changed to Palmetto Railways) gained control of some of the property previously owned by Noisette during foreclosure proceedings.
 The Department of Commerce immediately unveiled a plan to develop a rail yard site designed to provide rail line access through the northern end of the base.
 In October 2013, the S.C.
-Division of Public Railways spent over \$10 million to purchase all remaining property previously owned by Noisette.
+Division of Public Railways spent over

+\$10 million to purchase all remaining property previously owned by Noisette.
 The project would allow trains from CSX Corporation and Norfolk Southern railroads access to the new cargo yard where containerized imports and exports would be loaded and unloaded.
-Palmetto Railways estimates the new rail yard facility, to be constructed at a cost over \$280 million and scheduled to open in late 2023, will employ over 120 people and handle over 1 million cargo containers of merchandise each year.
+Palmetto Railways estimates completion of a \$400 million rail yard in July of 2025 which will provide the port with railway access.